Mesothelioma Cell Types

 Call (877) 446-5767 now for help improving your epithelial mesothelioma prognosis by working with our on-staff registered nurses.

-Malignant sarcomatoid mesothelioma cells are polygonal or spindle-shaped.
-They spread faster than epithelioid cells, since their shape prevents them from clumping together.
+Malignant sarcomatoid mesothelioma cells are spindle-shaped.
+They spread faster than epithelioid cells since their shape prevents them from sticking together.

-Their shape also makes metastasis (cancer spread to other parts of the body) more likely since the cells won’t stick to a patient’s main tumors easily, according to the Moffitt Cancer Center.
+Metastasis (cancer spread to other parts of the body) is also more likely since the cells don’t stick together as easily, according to Moffitt Cancer Center.

 Sarcomatoid Mesothelioma Prognosis